-(b) Trade receivables are stated net of allowance for impairment of doubtful debts of £0.4 million (2016 £0.1 million).
-Trade receivables are assumed to approximate their fair values due to the short term nature of trade receivables.
+(a) Trade receivables are stated net of allowance for impairment of doubtful debts of £0.5 million (2016 £0.1 million).
 Provisions for doubtful debts have been estimated by management, taking into account future cash flows, based on prior experience, ageing analysis and an assessment of the current economic environment within which the company operates.
-The income statement impact of the change in bad debt for the year to 31 March 2017 is a charge of £0.4 million (2016 credit of £0.1 million).
+The income statement impact of change in bad debt for the year to 31 March 2017 is £0.4 million (2016 £nil).